arpit456jain/Amazing-Js-Projects/README.md

 ## Make necessary changes and commit those changes

-Now open file in a text editor, add your changes to it.
+Now open a file in a text editor, add your changes to it.
 Now, save the file.

 If you go to the project directory and execute the command `git status`, you'll see there are changes.